rainlanguage/rain-protocol/README.md

 The `setStatus` function includes arbitrary data as the third parameter.
 This can be used to disambiguate in the case that there may be many possible options for a user to achieve some status.

-For example, consider the case where `GOLD` can be achieved by EITHER locking 1x rare NFT or 3x uncommon NFTs.
+For example, consider the case where `THREE` can be achieved by EITHER locking 1x rare NFT or 3x uncommon NFTs.
 A user with both could use `data` to explicitly state their intent.

-The `data` parameter can also be ignored by the contract implementing `IPrestige`.
+The `data` parameter can also be ignored by the contract implementing `ITier`.
 For example, ERC20 tokens are fungible so only the balance approved by the user is relevant to a status change.

 The `setStatus` function SHOULD prevent users from reassigning `NIL` to themselves.
 The `NIL` status represents never having any status.